We offer a range of over the counter ‘while you wait’ binding and finishing services.

 - Wire (white standard, other options)

 - Acetate covers and card backing

-Wiro and plastic comb binding is a quick and efficient method of finishing coursework.
-Our front of house staff punch holes through the left hand or top edge of the printed work and then thread through a wire or plastic comb which holds the book together.
+Wire binding is a quick and efficient method of finishing coursework.
+Our front of house staff punch holes through the left hand or top edge of the printed work and then thread through a wire which holds the book together.

 This method normally takes 5-30 minutes depending on the volume of pages, and work can be re-bound for a small fee if you find that you need to add or exchange pages.
 For larger jobs we may need additional time to process the binding.

 Perfect Binding (48 hour turnaround)

 This ‘PUR glue binding’ process provides a high quality and cost effective method to bind your thesis work.
 The spine of the book is coated in glue and then the work is wrapped with a thin card cover.
 The book is clamped overnight while the glue sets, and then trimmed the following morning.
 We have a range of colours available for the cover.